Nooriman/Todo-App/README.md

- # Todo App Portfolio Project
+ # Todo App

-Welcome to my Todo App portfolio project!
+Welcome to my Todo App!
 This application is built using ReactJS for the frontend, Node.js with Express.js for the backend, and MongoDB as the database.
 Axios is used for making HTTP requests between the frontend and backend.

 ## Getting Started